micromouseonline/ares/docs/structure.md

 If the Mouse and the Vehicle run as fast as the computer permits, it can spew out the black box and behaviour logs very quickly.
 There is no need to try and make the overall operation run at 1:1 real time.

-Suppose the systick frequency is 1kHz.
+Suppose the updateMotion frequency is 1kHz.
 One mode in the Application would be to just run through the data, displaying a new frame every 16/17 items.
 That would look like a real-time run of the robot.